Dans-labs/dariah/docs/Dux.md

 In order to do the job properly, a fair amount of metadata about tables and fields is also fetched and stored.
 In particular, tables specify which filters can be used on which fields.
-This filter setup is not hardwired into the client app, but comes from the server, where it is configured in the data model, a set of *yaml* files.
+This filter setup is not hard-wired into the client app, but comes from the server, where it is configured in the data model, a set of *yaml* files.

 Actions